nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Listing all customers

-1. Listing all customers with or without aliases.
+1. Listing all customers with or without aliasing.

     1. Test case: `listcustomer` <br>
        Expected: All customers are listed.
 A success message shown in the status message.